magento/magento2/app/code/Magento/AdminNotification/README.md

 ### Layouts

-This module introduces the following layouts handle in the `view/adminhtml/layout` directory:
+This module introduces the following layouts and layout handles in the `view/adminhtml/layout` directory:

 - `adminhtml_notification_index`
+- `adminhtml_notification_block`

-For more information about a layout in Magento 2, see the [Layout documentation](http://devdocs.magento.com/guides/v2.3/frontend-dev-guide/layouts/layout-overview.html).
+For more information about layouts in Magento 2, see the [Layout documentation](http://devdocs.magento.com/guides/v2.3/frontend-dev-guide/layouts/layout-overview.html).

 ### UI components

-You can extend admin notifications using the configuration file in `view/adminhtml/ui_component/notification_area.xml`
+You can extend admin notifications using the `view/adminhtml/ui_component/notification_area.xml` configuration file.

-For information about a UI component in Magento 2, see [Overview of UI components](http://devdocs.magento.com/guides/v2.3/ui_comp_guide/bk-ui_comps.html).
+For information about UI components in Magento 2, see [Overview of UI components](http://devdocs.magento.com/guides/v2.3/ui_comp_guide/bk-ui_comps.html).